moubi/blog/content/blog/hoc-vs-hook/index.md

 <sup>Try it out in <a target="_blank" href="https://codesandbox.io/embed/controlled-form-with-hooks-1e9o7?expanddevtools=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2FApp.js&theme=dark">codesandbox</a><sup>
 </p>

-It is the same form component, but using a function instead of class and the `useState` hook.
+It is the same form component, but using function instead of class and the `useState` hook.
 Simple move that already made things nicer.
-Adding more fields to this controlled form is as easy as handling more state to the component.
+Including more fields to this controlled form is as easy as handling more state in the component.

 ```jsx
 const [name, setName] = useState("");